dataledgerlabs/TxGuard/README.md

 The data pipeline architecture for **TxGuard** is designed with modularity, fault tolerance, and scalability in mind, leveraging AWS services within a European Virtual Private Cloud (VPC) framework.
 It separates responsibilities across collection, curation, analytics, and storage to ensure efficient and secure data handling.

-> Disclaimer: This architecture is subject to iterative refinement during development to better align with TxGuard’s design goals and stakeholder feedback, ensuring optimal performance, compliance, and usability for financial entities.
+> Disclaimer: This architecture is subject to iterative refinement during development consistent with the goals of the first-place submission TxGuard’s design goals and stakeholder feedback, ensuring optimal performance, compliance, and usability for financial entities.

 ## <span style="color:#124C89">Core Architectural Layers</span>